 All of these concerns are anchored in Mikkelsen’s typically robust performance.
 Despite his handsome exterior and impassioned eyes that betray any notion of anhedonia within, he manages to convey Martin’s pitiful invertebrate situation with aplomb.
 Dining with his friends, refusing a glass of wine because he’s driving, they gently take him to task for his insipid state, morose teaching, and the abandonment of his doctorate.
 The despair of realising that your friends think you’re boring—and that they’re right—becomes palpable, the comatose state of his affect receptors expressed in desperate gulps of red wine and Mikkelsen’s heart-breaking teary eyes.

 As a story of personality transformation, Another Round is virtuous and fun-loving, if a little anodyne.
 It’s certainly a truism that rather than confront deeply rooted inner discontents, most European men of middle-age turn to drink.
 It’s helpful that Vinterberg is able to express this important theme in an accelerationist tale with mainstream appeal.
 Only its life-affirming conclusion, while agreeable and visually memorable, is emotionally inexact, tacked-on, and rings evasive in its incertitude and fantastical whimsy.
 The antidote to despair, it suggests, is joy.
-That’s fine, but a little superficial.
-And how we get there, exactly—if not by alcohol—the film is unable to tell us. — David G. Hughes
+That’s fine, but a little superficial, and certainly not a solution to the cultural crisis identified.
+And how we reach euphoria, exactly—if not by alcohol—the film is unable to tell us. — David G. Hughes

 Another Round (Danish: Druk)